Montverde Academy: Controversies

 According to the United States Department of Agriculture, Kasey Kesselring, Montverde's Headmaster until his retirement in 2022, violated the Horse Protection Act, which resulted in a temporary disqualification from participating in equine events and a fine of $2,500.

 In May 2017, Essence and Fox 35 Orlando reported on a 16-year-old Black female student who was dress-coded for her dreadlocks which the administrator claimed were against school policy.
-Following the media coverage, the current headmaster Kasey Kesselring affirmed that the student handbook would be altered to remove the "dread lock" policy and that the rule was no longer in place.
+Following the media coverage, the then-headmaster Kasey Kesselring affirmed that the student handbook would be altered to remove the "dread lock" policy and that the rule was no longer in place.

 In May 2019, several Florida news stations published a story accusing Montverde Academy Dean of Students, Jerry Matos, of having an inappropriate sexual relationship with a female upper school student.
 It remains unclear if she was a minor.
 Matos stepped down from his position immediately.
 The terms of his departure and current legal status are unknown.
 The academy promoted an existing employee to fulfill Matos's responsibilities.

 On the 18th March 2025, the director of the Track and Field and Cross-Country program Gerald Phiri was provisionally suspended by the Athletics Integrity Unit following a joint investigation with USADA for the Possession of multiple prohibited substances, GW1516 and Meldonium, and for the failure to comply with the World Athletics Anti-Doping Rules.
 The investigation was triggered after 3 of his athletes had tested positive, between July 2023 and August 2024, for the prohibited substance GW1516, also known as Cardarine.
 Between them, the Surinamese athlete Issamade Asinga that in 2023 was the first high-schooler to ever go sub-10 seconds in the 100m and with 9"89 during the final of the South American Athletics Championships had set the new Under 20 World Record in the 100 meters.